Care And Compassion For Over 20 Years

 - In April, the charity moved into the new HQ in Princethrope.

-Andy Williamson was voted the Institute of Directors Overall Director of the Year in the Midlands and Director of the Year in the Third Sector.
-Achieved two Charity Retail Association awards; retail staff member of the year and WOW interior of the year.
+Our retail network received significant recognition in achieving two Charity Retail Association awards; retail staff member of the year and WOW interior of the year.

 - The charity brought together the two HEMS services under The Air Ambulance (TAAS) umbrella.